dumperhq/dumper/README.md

 ## How does it work?

-In a Rails app server process, a new thread is created and periodically checks the Dumper API if a new backup job is scheduled.
+In a Rails app server process, a new thread is created and periodically checks the Dumper API to see if a new backup job is scheduled.

-When it finds a job, the agent won't run the job inside its own thread, but instead spawns a new process, then go back to sleep.
+When it finds a job, the agent won't run the job inside its own thread, but instead spawns a new process, then goes back to sleep.
 That way, web requests won't be affected by the long-running backup task, and the task will continue to run even when the parent process is killed in the middle.

 Dumper agent will try to run on every process by default.
 Which means, for instance, if you have 10 thin instances on production, the agent will run on those 10 instances.
 We designate the first agent that hits our API as primary, and the rest as secondary.
 In this case, 1 thin process becomes the primary and other 9 processes become secondaries.
 Only the primary is responsible for taking backup jobs, so it is guaranteed that there is no duplicate work on your servers.
-The primary polls our API with up to 1- to 10-minute interval, while the secondaries poll every hour.
+The primary polls our API with every 1- to 10-minute interval, while the secondaries poll every hour.
 If you run fork-based servers like unicorn or passenger, however, the agent thread runs only on the master process, not on child processes.

 We do this for fault tolerance.
 When something goes wrong and the primary dies, one of the secondaries will take over the primary status and continue to serve.